 A current passport is needed to travel internationally.
 The expiration date should be no less than 6 months after the end of the expedition.
 A VISA is also required for travel to Uganda.
 For VISA purposes you are a tourist and will apply for a tourist VISA.
 It is a good idea to apply for your VISA about a month prior to departure.
 You will receive information to use as the contact information and in-country address for your VISA application.
 Once you have this information and your Yellow Fever vaccination, you can begin applying for your VISA by using this link: https://visas.immigration.go.ug/.
-Further informationwill come with your expedition packet.
+Further information will come with your expedition packet.
+You will also be required to obtain an Eta from Kenya which functions like a visa.
+More information about the eta will come in your expedition packet as lodging details are needed before application.